bangkitdc/single-service/EXPLANATION.md

 Entities (classes, modules, functions) should be open for extension but closed for modification.

 **Implementation:** <br/>
-On my application I don't have to make another route for Get Barang by ID for Monolith Service that don't need to be authenticated when accessing the API.
-Instead I'm using the same Get Barang by ID method but without the middleware, so that anyone can consume the API.
-Beside of that I'm using function CheckConstraint that can be used by two conditional, I added checkKode (boolean) on the parameter, I extend the used of that funciton instead of making a new one.
+On my application, I don't have to make another route for Get Barang by ID for Monolith Service that doesn't need to be authenticated when accessing the API.
+Instead, I'm using the same Get Barang by ID method but without the middleware, so that anyone can consume the API.
+Besides of that I'm using the function CheckConstraint which can be used by two conditional, I added checkKode (boolean) on the parameter, and I extend the use of that function instead of making a new one.

 3. Liskov Substitution Principle (LSP)

 The Liskov Substitution Principle (LSP) is primarily concerned with the behavior of objects in a class hierarchy and how derived types can be substituted for their base types without affecting the correctness of the program.
-Since my doesn't involve inheritance or class hierarchies, LSP is not directly applicable in this context.
+Since my code doesn't involve inheritance or class hierarchies, LSP is not directly applicable in this context.

 **Implementation:** <br/>
 In Golang, LSP is not enforced through class inheritance but rather through the use of interfaces.
 Interfaces define behavior, and any type that satisfies the interface can be used interchangeably.
-Therefore, my implementation towards LSP is to use base response the APIResponse with Data inteface{}, which later will be extend by other type Data, such as PaginatedResponse, BarangResponse, PerusahaanResponse, etc. So the inheritance is not directly applicable, but use the same logic.
+Therefore, my implementation towards LSP is to use base response the APIResponse with Data inteface{}, which later will be extended by another type of Data, such as PaginatedResponse, BarangResponse, PerusahaanResponse, etc. So the inheritance is not directly applicable but uses the same logic.

 4. Interface Segregation Principle (ISP)